Key Takeaways

 - Target: Target has masterfully positioned its physical stores as fulfillment hubs, fulfilling the vast majority of its digital orders through its stores via BOPIS, curbside pickup, and local delivery.

-- Warby Parker: Starting as a digital-native brand, Warby Parker expanded into physical retail by ensuring their POS systems and ecommerce platforms share a single, unified database, making home try-ons, in-store exams, and digital purchases entirely frictionless.
+- Warby Parker: Starting as a digital-native brand, Warby Parker expanded into physical retail by ensuring its POS systems and ecommerce platforms share a single, unified database, making home try-ons, in-store exams, and digital purchases entirely frictionless.

 Emerging Trends: Unified Commerce, Video Commerce, and What Comes Next

-As technology accelerates, omnichannel retail is giving way to “unified commerce”—a state where backend systems operate in total real-time synchronicity, eliminating the concept of channels entirely.
+As technology accelerates, omnichannel retail is giving way to “unified commerce” — a state where backend systems operate in total real-time synchronicity, eliminating the concept of channels entirely.

 Future trends include the integration of AR/VR for virtual try-ons, the rise of voice commerce, and the explosion of retail media networks.
 We are also seeing the expansion of IoT, 5G, and connected commerce, enabling smart shelves and frictionless checkouts.